buzo22/ManipulatingDataInDataBricksUsingSparkSQL/README.md

 # ManipulatingDataInDataBricksUsingSparkSQL
-Here we work with and manage null values and timestamps in Spark SQL.
+Here I worked with and manage null values and timestamps in Spark SQL.
 In this query, I:
 Sampled a table
 Accessed individual values from an array
 Reformated values using a padding function